Upon successful completion of the course, students will receive a 2-year American Heart Association ACLS Certification.

 - Recognition and early management of peri-arrest conditions such as symptomatic bradycardia

 - Airway management

 - Related pharmacology

 - Management of acute coronary syndromes (ACS) and stroke

 - Effective communication as a member and leader of a resuscitation team

-Our ACLS course is an advanced class that highlights the importance of high-performance team dynamics and communication, systems of care, recognition and intervention of cardiopulmonary arrest, immediate post-cardiac arrest, acute dysrhythmia, stroke, and acute coronary syndromes (ACS).
+Our Advanced Cardiovascular Life Support (ACLS) course in Palm Desert is an advanced, instructor-led class that highlights the importance of team dynamics and communication, systems of care, and immediate post-cardiac-arrest care.

 It also covers airway management and related pharmacology, as well as the integration of effective basic life support with advanced cardiovascular life support interventions and the importance of effective team communication during resuscitation.